 The tables below present cash flows payable by the Group under non-derivative financial liabilities, derivative financial liabilities that will be settled on a net basis, derivative financial instruments that will be settled on gross basis, and insurance liabilities by remaining contractual maturities as at the end of the reporting period.
 The amounts disclosed in the tables are the projected contractual undiscounted cash flows including future interest, claims and benefits payments as appropriate on the basis of their earliest possible contractual maturity.
-The Group's derivatives include interest rate swaps that will be settled on gross basis.
+The Group's derivatives include interest rate swaps that will be settled on net basis; cross currency swaps and currency forwards that will be settled on gross basis.